Dynamic Indexing

 Put These all together -- Dynamic Indexing

-Anti-Patterns --- Text Searching / Aritificial Intelligence
+Other appoaches to patent searching --- Text Searching / Artificial Intelligence